rsethur/validate-metrics/README.md

 # GitHub Action for validating if Azure monitor metrics are within threshold

 Validate if the Azure monitor metrics for a Azure resource is within a given threshold.
 For example, you can validate if number of  HTTP errors (4xx, 5xx) is less than a given threshold (say 10 errors) in a given timeframe (say past 2 hours).
 If the threshold is breached, the action will fail, threreby breaking your release pipeline that uses this action.
-This action will be __useful for CI/CD workflows__ where metrics can be used a validation gate.
+This action will be __useful for CI/CD workflows__ where metrics can be used as a validation gate.

 __Note:__ You can use any metric that your Azure resource reports to Azure monitor(e.g. CPUUtilization, MemoryUtilization etc).
 As an example, the metrics that Azure ML's Managed endpoint supports are [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-monitor-online-endpoints)